-I waive \square do not waive \square (check one) my right of access to it at some future date.
+I waive \Box do not waive \Box (check one) my right of access to it at some future date.

 Student's Signatu re Date

 NAME OF STUDENT DATE

-(Please Print) Last Firs t MI
+(Please Print) Last First MI

-TEACHING LEVEL S UBJECT
+TEACHING LEVEL SUBJECT

-The above named stude Committee would apprecheck the description whany item(s), please explanation ciate you hich you f r cooperation in evalues feel best fits the stude luating the stu ent.
-If you ev dent's qualific ations and p potential for teaching.
-F
+The above named student is making application for admission to the Teacher Education Program.
+The Teacher Education Committee would appreciate your cooperation in evaluating the student's qualifications and potential for teaching.
+Please check the description which you feel best fits the student.
+If you evaluate the student as being below average or inferior on any item(s), please explain under the recommendation section.

 No Opportunity to Observe Clearly Inferior Below Average Average Above Average Superior

 Scholarship

 Cooperation

 Dependability

 Maturity of Judgment

 Emotional Stability

-Initiative and Energy I .evel
+Initiative and Energy Level

 Ethics and Integrity

 Oral Expression

 Written Expression

 Tact and Courtesy

 Personal Grooming

-RECOMMENDATION (Check C One):
+RECOMMENDATION (Check One):

-• udent for admission or admission to the T owing sugge estions:
+I hereby recommend this student for admission to the Teacher Education Program.

+I recommend this student for admission to the Teacher Education Program with the following suggestions:

-I do not recomme end this st udent for admission to the Teache er Education F Program for the followin g reasons
+I do not recommend this student for admission to the Teacher Education Program for the following reasons

-Print Name I Date
+Print Name Date

 Signature

-Please Return This Form n to:
+Please Return This Form to:

-Advisor Name
+Advisor N fame